by Wayne Stapleton

 NAB VP of Cross-Cultural Engagement

 The Japanese have a process in which cracked pottery is repaired by inserting gold in the cracks.
 This process is called kintsugi and is built on the idea that in embracing flaws and imperfections stronger and more beautiful pieces of art can be created.

 February 14 of this year will be celebrated by many churches as Racial Reconciliation Sunday.
-The NAB has used the term racial righteousness to refer to the work of seeking to overcome brokenness due to racial division.
+The NAB has used the term cross-cultural engagement to refer to the work of seeking to overcome brokenness due to racial division.
 We believe that biblical righteousness includes positively declaring the inherent dignity of all people as made in the image of God.

 Why can’t we face with honesty the cracks in the church across lines of ethnic division and work to mend them with the gold of sacrificial love, listening, and humility?

 We know that sin has fractured human relationships; we see the results so clearly.
 But Christ came to restore and renew relationships.
 Just as we see evidence of sin in the biblical witness, we see evidence of the unity of diverse peoples in Christ as well.
 Revelation 7:9 informs us of people from “every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb” worshiping God.

 We must not wait till then to pursue oneness.